Florida’s national parks that are always free are

 - November 11-12: Veterans Day Weekend

-Here is just a sample of what you can do during Free Entrance Days in the National Parks:
+Here is just a sample of what you can do during Free Entrance Days in other the National Parks:

 Cabrillo National Monument in California lies at the tip of the Point Loma Peninsula, just west of the city of San Diego.
 The Visitor Center features the “Age of Exploration” exhibit, films, and ranger-guided programs with interesting insights into the history of Cabrillo.
 Features of the park include views of the harbor and city of San Diego, whale watching in January and February, and birding is popular year round.